diwu/AnalyticX/README.md

 ![Flurry Icon](http://pic.yupoo.com/diwup_v/BY5uWwj1/c1igU.png) ![-X Icon](http://pic.yupoo.com/diwup_v/BY5waKBY/MC5wD.png)

-#AnalyticX - With the latest 6.2.0 Flurry lib!!!
+#AnalyticX - With the latest 6.7.0 Flurry lib!!!
 A C++ wrapper of [Flurry](http://www.flurry.com/) for [Cocos2d-X](https://github.com/cocos2d/cocos2d-x).
 Supports Android and iOS.

 #Changelog
-* Updated Flurry iOS SDK to version 6.4.0 and Flurry Android SDK to 5.3.0
+* Updated Flurry iOS SDK to version 6.7.0 and Flurry Android SDK to 5.3.0
-* Updated environment to be compatible with Cocos2dX-3.4
 * Added reflection to AnalyticXStringUtil
-* Updated Flurry iOS SDK to version 4.0.0

 #Environment
-***cocos2dx-3.4*** or higher is recommended.
+***cocos2d-2.0-rc0a-x-0.1.0*** or higher is recommended.
 Lower versions are not tested.
 Due to the underlying difference in the ***CCDictionary*** implementation, there may be compatibility issues when running on lower versions.

 #Flurry SDK Version
-1. Android: v2.2.5
+1. Android: v5.3.0
-2. iOS: v5.4.0
+2. iOS: v6.7.0

 #Example Project
 1. iOS: ./AnalyticX.xcodeproj